andyevansweather/andy-workflow/workflow.md

 - [ ] Is any code invoking memory leaks?
 - [ ] Check your variable names used for classes, enum, struct , methods, and variables?

+## Best Practice

+- [ ] Encapsulate methods to promote how they are used

 ## Pre pull request

 - [ ] Sound out code with another developer.